agile-ts/documentation/docs/main/StyleGuide.md

 │   └── render
 .
 ```
+The `store.ts` file is, so to say, the brain of your application and contains all business logic
+and logic, in general, that isn't explicitly bound to a UI-Component.
+This outsourcing of our logic makes our code more decoupled,
+portable, and above all, easily testable.

-We use the `store.ts` file of a simple TODO application to illustrate how it can be constructed visually.
+We use the `store.ts` file of a simple TODO application to illustrate visually
+how it can be constructed.

 ### 📝 store.ts

-In the `store.ts` file, we instantiate the Agile Instance (`Agile`) and define all [Agile Sub Instances](../main/Introduction.md#agile-sub-instance) (`MY_TODOS`).
+In the `store.ts` file, we instantiate the Agile Instance (`Agile`)
+and define all [Agile Sub Instances](../main/Introduction.md#agile-sub-instance) (`MY_TODOS`).
-In addition, all actions (`updateTodo()`, `toogleTodo()`, ..) and if you are using Typescript, interfaces (`TodoInterface`) are located here.
+In addition, all actions (`updateTodo()`, `toogleTodo()`, ..)
+and if you are using Typescript interfaces (`TodoInterface`) are located here.
-If you are wondering why we write AgileTs States uppercase.
-Well, it has a simple advantage.
-We can easily differentiate between global and local States in our Components.
 ```ts title="store.ts"
 import { Agile } from "@agile-ts/core";
 import reactIntegration from "@agile-ts/react";